 They are not typically eaten fresh, as they have a strong tart taste, but are best used in drinks and recipes.
 Because they rapidly start to ferment soon after harvest, they are most always frozen for export, freeze-dried or prepared as a powdered water extract.

-Amla berry (Phyllanthus emblica), also called Indian gooseberry or amalaki, is a tree fruit native to India.
-It is traditionally used as an Ayurvedic herb, primarily as a digestive aid, bowel tonic and colon cleanser that helps to clear excess heat from the gastrointestinal tract and is used to treat or prevent constipation.
-It is a most well-known ingredient used in the Ayurvedic mixture referred to as triphala.
+Amla (Phyllanthus emblica), also called Indian gooseberry or amalaki, is a tree fruit native to India.
+It is traditionally used as an Ayurvedic herb, primarily as a digestive aid and bowel tonic that helps to clear excess heat from the gastrointestinal tract and is beneficial for alleviating constipation.
+It is a well-known ingredient used in the Ayurvedic mixture of fruits known as triphala.

-It contains high concentrations of compounds called ellagitannins as well as a number of other antioxidant polyphenols, like flavonoids, kaempferol, gallic acid and ellagic acid.
-The fruit, typically used as a dried powder, is nourishing to the tissues, helps to remove toxins from the body and encourages the proper functioning of many vital organ systems.
+Amla is high in polyphenolic tannins, such as gallic acid and ellagic acid.
+The fruit, typically used as a dried powder, is nourishing to the tissues, helps to remove toxins from the body and is used as a "rejuvenative" herb in rasayana formulas, like chyawanprash.

 Baobab fruit comes from the baobab tree (Adansonia digitata) a long living species native to the dry savannas of Africa.
 The egg-shaped baobab fruits have a hard shelled exterior, like that of a coconut.
 The whitish fruit pulp, inside the large pods, naturally dries in the heat of the sun, producing dehydrated chunk-like pieces with a powdery texture and tangy flavor.